 The Australian Training Awards website includes an inspirational collection of stories of best practice in Australian training.

-Stories feature past winners and finalists of the Australian Training Awards, and include videos, case studies and magazines.
+Stories feature past winners and finalists of the Australian Training Awards, and include videos, case studies, fact sheets and magazines.
 The stories prove that investing in a nationally recognised qualification can lead to greater employability, greater job security, greater earning potential, greater choices for work options and, for many individuals, a better life.
 For Australian businesses, the stories share evidence of best practice in training and how business, both large and small, have increased their 'bottom line' and enjoyed sustainable growth through the provision of nationally recognised training to their employees.

 Whether you are an organisation providing training, or a business considering training, or even an individual seeking skills to gain a better job, the Australian Training Awards website has the stories that will get you motivated!
 Find out more here.